islaytitans/alien/docs/src/GM/dow3.md

 - Alien dies of a massive hemorrhaging and acid burns through one or two levels of metal flooring

+### Who hunts the hunters

+**Location**: Fort Nebraska

+- 3 Marines ambush an **Active Drone Xenomorph** that was stalking the PCs
+- Each Marine has chestburster that will pop within a few rounds

+### One of us

+**Location**: Fort Nebraska & Dante in party

+- Xenomorph will not attack Dante due to the chestburster and will actually protect her from Hammer
+- If cornered by her will snatch her up
+- Dante chestbuster will pop unless she has it removed with a Medpod or 26 Draconis inoculations on Sublevel-03

+### Under the influence

+**Location**: Fort Nebraska & Chaplain in party

+- At an interesting point Jaell attemps to assume control of Chaplain **Manipulation** on fail Jaell controls him and give the card "Under the influence"
+- Soon as Chaplain resists the manipulation he regains control

+### Bundling up

+**Location**: Fort Nebraska

+- Three **Passive chestbursters** can be found forming cacoons by spitting up resin

+### Colonel's on Ice

+**Location**: Fort Nebraska

+- Colonel Hatfield is frozen in a stasis pod in an overturned trolly
+- Reviving him he will order the Marines to get him off moon his motive is that he has a chestburster that he won't reveal

 ## Loot

 - M5 RPG - Oil refinery